zalando/failsafe-actuator/README.md

 ## Contribution

-If you find an issue or have a proposal for improvement/enhancement open an issue.
+If you find an issue or have a proposal for improvement/enhancement open an issue in this repositories [Issue Tracker](https://github.com/zalando-incubator/failsafe-actuator/issues).

 Pull requests are always welcome!